OpeOnikute/project-ideas-and-specs/ideas/sgx/sgx.md

 ## Game flow

-**_Player one_** - Session creator.
+**_Player one_** - Story owner.
-**_Player two_** - Session guest/joinee.
+**_Player two_** - Accomplice.

 - Player one starts the game.
 Enters title of story and his/her name.
+- Player one then shares a link to join the game.
 - Player two joins the game.
-- Each player gets one minute un-restricted to type in a paragraph.
+- Each player gets one minute un-restricted to type in a paragraph (\*)
-- If a player hasn't entered non-empty text after the full minute, the other player gets his own next minute.
+- If a player hasn't entered non-empty text after the full minute, the other player gets his own next minute (\*)
 - When players are done, player one can decide to end.
-- The title is chosen at the end.
+- The title can be modified at the end.
+This is because players don't usually know what they wanna write before it starts.
 - When the game ends, the system provides box that contains the entire story, formatted in paragraphs.
 - Player one can then:
   - edit the content of that box